In early 2013 a global brute-force attack began hitting WordPress installations on almost every WP hosting server in existence.

 (Source: cnet.com/news/ddos-attack-is-launched-from-162000-wordpress-sites)

-As described by security firm Sucuri, hackers had leveraged a flaw to attack unsuspecting WP websites and direct a distributed-denial-of-service cyber attack (DDoS) towards another popular website.
+According to leading security firm Sucuri, hackers had leveraged a well-known flaw to attack unsuspecting WP web sites and direct a distributed-denial-of-service attack (DDoS) towards another popular website.

-WordPress is often the target of attacks by hackers, due to its popularity.
+Powering millions of sites worldwide makes WordPress an obvious target for attempted hacking attacks.
 But do you really need to be concerned about WordPress as a secure web platform?

-In this article, you will learn some of the main reasons why you should definitely consider using WordPress if you have any concerns about website security.
+In this article, you will learn some of the main reasons why you should definitely choose WordPress if you are at all concerned about website security.

 WordPress Security Explained